vmware-tanzu-labs/educates-training-platform/docs/getting-started/local-environment.md

 This will still only allow HTTP as is and will not use a secure ingress.
 If you want to use secure ingress you need to provide the corresponding wildcard TLS certificate.

-If you had used certbot to create a wildcard TLS certificate using a DNS challenge, you could then configure Educates to know about it and use it by running:
+If you had used certbot and Lets Encrypt to create a wildcard TLS certificate using a DNS challenge, you could then configure Educates to know about it and use it by running:

 ```
 educates admin secrets add tls ${INGRESS_DOMAIN}-tls \